datawire/bakerstreet-docker-template/README.md

 ultimately beyond experimentation will commit the project and subsequent changes to their own VCS repository.

 2. Open the Makefile and edit the top handful of lines:

+    ```
-NAMESPACE = Your Docker namespace.
+    NAMESPACE = Your Docker image namespace.
     NAME = The name of the image in the namespace.
     VERSION = The version of your image.
+    ```

 3. To build your container: `make build`

 4. To test your container: `make test`

 5. To tag your version as the latest: `tag_latest`

+## Configuration ##

+The container build can be configured in a number of ways:

+### Your Service ###

+Most importantly is building the image with your service:

+1. Remove image/hello.py.
+2. Copy your service distribution into image.
+3. Rename image/service/hello.sh to something more appropriate.
+4. Modify the contents of the file that was image/service/hello.sh to launch your service on startup.
+5. Modify image/Dockerfile to copy the appropriate files under the "Customize" section (see the inline comments).

+### Configuring Datawire Repository ###

+It is possible to select whether to run from Staging or Stable Datawire repositories by editing the variable DATAWIRE_REPOSITORY in image/buildconfig

 ## Usage Theory / Purpose ##